DRuXT/druxt.js/docs/nuxt/content/guide/proxy.md

 }
 ```

-Two proxy items will be created, one for the JSON:API endpoint, and the other
+When enabled, two proxy items will be created:

+1. One for the JSON:API endpoint.
-for the decoupled router.
+2. Another for the decoupled router.

-* * *

-## Files proxy
+### Files Proxy

-Druxt provides Drupal file proxying, to map your **/sites/default/files**
-directory to your frontend domain.
+Druxt also provides Drupal file proxying to map your **/sites/default/files** directory to your frontend domain.

 ```js
 export default {